 Charging the speaker

-- Connect the speaker to a booted computer or AC outlet to charge.
+- Connect the speaker to an AC outlet or a booted computer to charge it.

 Connect the micro-USB cable (supplied) to the speaker, then connect the other end to a booted computer.